 SWU offering £500 in student essay competition

-Four grants of £500 to the best arguments for how working conditions need to improve
+Four grants of £500 to the best arguments for how to build better relationships

 The Social Workers Union (SWU) have announced the theme for their annual World Social Work Day student essay competition.

 The question posed is: Working Better Together: How do we build stronger relationships between social workers and people using services?

 The question links with the BASW Future of Social Work e-book project with the winning SWU entries being part of the online BASW publication: